Gondolav/ADA-project/README.md

 # Questions for TAs
 - Is our plan too ambitious?
 - How to deal with the changes to food inspections procedures that happened on July 1st, 2018?
+- Any hints about the visualizations we want to provide?
+- Is it hard to build a map of Chicago with a slider to change the year?